opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

 All project menu items are spelled as in the application in bold, e.g.

-- In the project menu, select **Work packages** to open your work package list.
+- In the project menu, select **Work packages** to open your work package table.